PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-06 08:29:34
+Last updated: 2024-04-06 08:30:07
-Random Quote: Marshall: "The tiniest little burger joint you ever saw.
-Tucked between a taxidermist and a XXX bookstore."Barney: "Name two places where things get stuffed." - Barney Stinson
+Random Quote: "Crutch down and bend over a little bit."
+Barney: "Wow, It took five shots of tequila to have you in that position." - Barney Stinson